The Four Loves

 The Four Loves is a 1960 book by C. S. Lewis which explores the nature of love from a Christian and philosophical perspective through thought experiments.
-The book was based on a set of radio talks from 1958 which had been criticised in the U.S. at the time for their frankness about sex.
+The book was based on a set of radio talks from 1958 which were criticised in the U.S. at the time for their frankness about sex.

 Need/gift love

 Taking his start from St. John's words "God is Love", Lewis initially thought to contrast "Need-love" (such as the love of a child for its mother) and "Gift-love" (epitomized by God's love for humanity), to the disparagement of the former.
-However, he swiftly happened on the insight that the natures of even these basic categorizations of love are more complicated than they at first seemed: a child's need for parental comfort is a necessity, not a selfish indulgence, while conversely parental Gift-love in excessive form can be a perversion of its own.
+He said that natures of these basic categorizations of love are more complicated than they at first seemed: a child's need for parental comfort is a necessity, not a selfish indulgence, while conversely, parental Gift-love in excessive form can be a perversion of its own.

 Pleasures

 Lewis continues his examination by exploring the nature of pleasure, distinguishing Need-pleasures (such as water for the thirsty) from Pleasures of Appreciation, such as the love of nature.
 From the latter, he developed what he called "a third element in love ...
-Appreciative love", to go along with Need-love and Gift-love.

-Throughout the rest of the book, Lewis goes on to counterpoint that three-fold, qualitative distinction against the four broad types of loves indicated in his title.

-In his remaining four chapters, Lewis treats love under four categories ("the highest does not stand without the lowest"), based in part on the four Greek words for love: affection, friendship, eros, and charity.
-Lewis states that just as Lucifer (a former archangel) perverted himself by pride and fell into depravity, so too can love – commonly held to be the arch-emotion – become corrupt by presuming itself to be what it is not.

-A fictional treatment of these loves is the main theme of Lewis's novel Till We Have Faces.
+Appreciative love".